 Having considered energy, transport and digital system planning individually, these must also be recognised as interdependent systems that would benefit from some degree of integrated planning.
-As with other factors that must be considered in system planning, including cost, land use and resilience, optimising each of these systems
+As with other factors that must be considered in system planning, including cost, land use and resilience, optimising each of these systems individually for critical material resource efficiency may not produce the most efficient infrastructure system-of-systems.

 While the focus here has primarily been sources of demand from new energy, transport and digital technologies and infrastructure, these are far from the only demands for critical materials.
 Many significant demands lie elsewhere in the economy, including some high priority sectors such as pharmaceuticals and medical technologies.
-For example, neodymium is used in solid state medical lasers and cobalt is a primary component in total knee replacements.
-Therefore, when considering overall demand management across different sources and sectors, it is essential to take a cross-system view of all sources of demand and to embed demand-reduction strategies appropriately.
+For example, neodymium is used in solid state medical lasers and cobalt is a primary component in total knee replacements.104 Therefore, when considering overall demand management across different sources and sectors, it is essential to take a cross-system view of all sources of demand and to embed demand-reduction strategies appropriately.